-Use rubber suction-grip mats, adhesive strips or anti-slip tub surface material to prevent slipping in tub.
+Use rubber suction-grip bath mats, adhesive strips or anti-slip tub surface material to prevent slipping in tub.
 Keep them free of any soap scum build-up.
-Bubble Bath Mat

-Install grab bars on tub side or shower wall to help with getting in or out of the tub/shower and on wall where extra support around toilet area.
+Install grab bars on tub side or shower wall to help with getting in or out of the tub/shower and on wall for extra support around toilet area.
 Permanently installed ones as well as removable clamp-on models are available.
 Never allow use of toilet paper holders, towel racks or wall mounted sinks for supporting one's weight.
-Grab Bars

-Purchase a bathtub or shower seat made of sturdy blow molded plastic or padded vinyl for added comfort if preferred for those with poor standing balance or general weakness.
+Purchase a bathtub or shower chair made of sturdy blow molded plastic or padded vinyl for added comfort if preferred for those with poor standing balance or general weakness.
 They are available with or without backs, height adjustments, and heavy-duty models to accommodate greater weight capacities and slip-resistant rubber feet or foldaway portable models.
-Shower Tub Seats

-Consider purchasing a transfer tub board that attaches to tub to offer comfortable safe seating if less obtrusive device preferred, more portable, or may be a better fit in your existing bathtub.
-Portable Tub Transfer Board by Rubbermaid
+Consider purchasing a portable bathtub bench for comfortable, safe seating that is less obtrusive or may be a better fit in your existing bathtub.

-Purchase a transfer tub bench for those who have difficulty entering or exiting the tub.
-Transfer tub benches extend beyond the edge of the tub for those who have difficulty stepping over the tub wall safely.
-Models come in blow-molder plastic and padded also.
+Purchase a bathtub transfer bench for those who have difficulty entering or exiting the tub.
+Transfer benches extend beyond the edge of the tub for those who have difficulty stepping over the tub wall safely.
+Models come in blow-molded plastic and padded also.
 Check weight capacity or additional 6-leg support to accommodate user.
 Place bench so that 2 of the legs are on outside of tub and other 2 within tub.
 The user then sits safely on outside of bench and slides to inside tub while remaining seated on bench.
 Place these seats facing the faucet end of the tub.
-Transfer Benches

-Purchase an over toilet adjustable commode for those with need for grab bar or rails as well as a higher toilet.
-Often referred to as a "3-in-1 commode" or "All in One Commode" it serves three functions as a raised toilet seat and toilet safety frame (without container/pail attached), and freestanding commode for use outside bathroom with pail in place.
-This portable commode offers a temporary or permanent solution when placed in easy accessible location for one that is confined to bed, unable to get into bathroom safely due to limited door entry size, or lacks speed needed to reach toilet timely.
-Models come with and without backs, leg height is adjustable and commode arms serve as toilet armrests.
-Commodes / Frames
+Purchase an over toilet adjustable commode for those who need both grab bars and a higher toilet.
+Sometimes referred to as an "All-in-One Commode", it serves as a raised toilet seat and toilet safety frame (with bucket/pail removed), and a freestanding bedside commode (with bucket/pail attached).
+This portable commode offers a temporary or permanent solution for one that is confined to bed, unable to get into bathroom safely due to limited door entry size, or lacks speed needed to reach toilet timely.